Local Insights February 18, 2026 • Joseph E. Haberl

 • Strong Summer Demand: Many closings occur between May and August, aligning with the height of the Jersey Shore season.

-What Buyers Should Watch in 2026
+What Buyers Should Know in 2026

-Heading into 2026, buyers exploring the Lavallette condo market should approach with preparation and patience.
+Buyers exploring the Lavallette condo market should approach with preparation and patience.
 Inventory could remain limited, so understanding your must-haves early will help streamline your search.

 Key Tips for Buyers